Learn More

 Occupational therapists play vital roles in a variety of public and private professional environments, including elder care, physical and mental health clinics and services, and with young people in schools and pediatric facilities.

-- Submit official transcript(s) in English (or translated to English) of all previous colleges attended.
+2. An official transcript(s) in English (or translated to English) of all previous colleges attended.
 The transcript must indicate an earned bachelor’s degree from a regionally accredited college or university or equivalent.
-Without a bachelor’s degree by the time of matriculation, the graduate school admission is void.
+Admission decisions are made based on the assumption that applicants will have the bachelor’s degree by the time of matriculation.
+If not, the graduate school admission is void.

-- Provide two letters of recommendation (forms are available through OTCAS).
-One letter must be written by an occupational therapist and the other by a professional who has observed the applicant’s work.
-This includes individuals who (a) have observed the applicant during any health care–related volunteer or paid work, (b) are previous or present instructors and/or advisors, (c) are previous or present employers, or (d) are healthcare professionals.
+4. Three letters of recommendation.
+Recommendation forms are available through the OTCAS system.
+One letter should be provided from an occupational therapist and the other by a professional who has observed the applicant’s work.
+This includes individuals who have (a) observed the applicant during any healthcare-related volunteer or paid work, (b) previous or present instructors and/or advisors, (c) previous or present employers, or (d) health care professionals.

-- Complete a Personal Statement and a supplemental question on spiritual or life experiences that influenced the applicant’s confidence in choosing an occupational therapy program, as well as clinical experiences or observations that evoked passion for occupational therapy.
+6. Applicants must complete a Personal Statement as prompted by the OTCAS system and a supplemental question as part of the application process.
+The supplemental question includes spiritual and/or life experiences that influenced the applicant’s decision to apply to occupational therapy school, and clinical experience or observation that evoked passion about occupational therapy.

-- Life Span Development (or Developmental Psychology) – 3 credit hours (minimum)
+3 Credit Hour Minimum Life Span Development (or Developmental Psychology)

-- Submit verification of required immunizations prior to matriculation into the professional curriculum.
-In addition, Cardiac Pulmonary Resuscitation (CPR) training is required prior to fieldwork placements and is offered during the program for a separate fee.
+9. Verification of required immunizations must be submitted prior to matriculation into the professional curriculum.
+Cardiac Pulmonary Resuscitation (CPR) training is required prior to fieldwork placement and will be provided during the program for a separate fee.

 The MSOT program uses numerous digital tools, including Canvas and other online applications for testing and learning activities, throughout the program.
 All students admitted to the program must have access to a laptop computer with Microsoft Office Suite (Word, Excel and PowerPoint) capabilities and reliable internet access.